-- All motor vehicles (except those listed below) are covered during the Quality Assurance Period.
-The Quality Assurance Period extends for 24 months from the date of the original delivery of the vehicle OR the first 24,000 miles of operation, whichever is LONGER.
-Even if the vehicle is transferred during this time, the vehicle is still covered under the Lemon Law. - The Lemon Law does not cover mopeds, motorcycles, the living quarters of motor homes, or vehicles over 13,000 pounds.
-Motor homes over 13,000 pounds of gross weight are covered, and ones between 10,000 and 13,000 are covered as long as they have not been substantially altered since the initial sale from the dealer. - The Lemon Law presumes that you are entitled to a refund or replacement if the manufacturer/dealer has made a certain number of unsuccessful attempts to repair nonconformities that substantially impair the use, market value, or safety of your vehicle.

-• For more information, see the Consumer Guide to Arkansas Lemon Law on the Arkansas Attorney General's website, or call (501)-682-2007 or (800) 482-8982 to receive one by mail.
+- Motor vehicles (except those listed below) are covered during the "Quality Assurance Period".
+The Quality Assurance Period extends for 24 months from the original delivery of the vehicle OR the first 24,000 miles of operation, whichever is LONGER.
+The vehicle is covered even if transferred during this period. - The Lemon Law does not cover mopeds, motorcycles, the living quarters of motor homes, or vehicles over 13,000 pounds.
+Motor homes over 13,000 pounds of gross weight are covered, and ones between 10,000 and 13,000 are covered if they have not been substantially altered since the initial sale from the dealer. - The Lemon Law presumes that you are entitled to a refund or replacement if the manufacturer/dealer has made a certain number of unsuccessful attempts to repair nonconformities that substantially impair the use, market value, or safety of your vehicle. - For more information, see the Consumer Guide to Arkansas Lemon Law on the Arkansas Attorney General's website, or call (501)-682-2007 or (800) 482-8982 to receive one by mail.